metio/terraform-provider-k8s/docs/data-sources/wildfly_org_wild_fly_server_v1alpha1_manifest.md

 - `api_version` (String) APIVersion defines the versioned schema of this representation of an object.
 Servers should convert recognized schemas to the latest internal value, and may reject unrecognized values.
 More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#resources
 - `kind` (String) Kind is a string value representing the REST resource this object represents.
 Servers may infer this from the endpoint the client submits requests to.
 Cannot be updated.
 In CamelCase.
 More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds
 - `metadata` (Map of String) Standard object's metadata.
 More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#metadata
-- `spec` (Attributes) Spec defines the desired characteristics of a volume requested by a pod author.
+- `spec` (Attributes) spec defines the desired characteristics of a volume requested by a pod author.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims (see [below for nested schema](#nestedatt--spec--storage--volume_claim_template--spec))
-- `status` (Attributes) Status represents the current information/status of a persistent volume claim.
+- `status` (Attributes) status represents the current information/status of a persistent volume claim.
 Read-only.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims (see [below for nested schema](#nestedatt--spec--storage--volume_claim_template--status))

 <a id="nestedatt--spec--storage--volume_claim_template--spec"></a>
 ### Nested Schema for `spec.storage.volume_claim_template.status`

 Optional:

-- `access_modes` (List of String) AccessModes contains the desired access modes the volume should have.
+- `access_modes` (List of String) accessModes contains the desired access modes the volume should have.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#access-modes-1
-- `data_source` (Attributes) This field can be used to specify either: * An existing VolumeSnapshot object (snapshot.storage.k8s.io/VolumeSnapshot - Beta) * An existing PVC (PersistentVolumeClaim) * An existing custom resource/object that implements data population (Alpha) In order to use VolumeSnapshot object types, the appropriate feature gate must be enabled (VolumeSnapshotDataSource or AnyVolumeDataSource) If the provisioner or an external controller can support the specified data source, it will create a new volume based on the contents of the specified data source.
-If the specified data source is not supported, the volume will not be created and the failure will be reported as an event.
-In the future, we plan to support more data source types and the behavior of the provisioner may change. (see [below for nested schema](#nestedatt--spec--storage--volume_claim_template--status--data_source))
+- `data_source` (Attributes) dataSource field can be used to specify either: * An existing VolumeSnapshot object (snapshot.storage.k8s.io/VolumeSnapshot) * An existing PVC (PersistentVolumeClaim) If the provisioner or an external controller can support the specified data source, it will create a new volume based on the contents of the specified data source.
+If the AnyVolumeDataSource feature gate is enabled, this field will always have the same contents as the DataSourceRef field. (see [below for nested schema](#nestedatt--spec--storage--volume_claim_template--status--data_source))
+- `data_source_ref` (Attributes) dataSourceRef specifies the object from which to populate the volume with data, if a non-empty volume is desired.
+This may be any local object from a non-empty API group (non core object) or a PersistentVolumeClaim object.
+When this field is specified, volume binding will only succeed if the type of the specified object matches some installed volume populator or dynamic provisioner.
+This field will replace the functionality of the DataSource field and as such if both fields are non-empty, they must have the same value.
+For backwards compatibility, both fields (DataSource and DataSourceRef) will be set to the same value automatically if one of them is empty and the other is non-empty.
+There are two important differences between DataSource and DataSourceRef: * While DataSource only allows two specific types of objects, DataSourceRef allows any non-core object, as well as PersistentVolumeClaim objects. * While DataSource ignores disallowed values (dropping them), DataSourceRef preserves all values, and generates an error if a disallowed value is specified.
+(Beta) Using this field requires the AnyVolumeDataSource feature gate to be enabled. (see [below for nested schema](#nestedatt--spec--storage--volume_claim_template--status--data_source_ref))
-- `resources` (Attributes) Resources represents the minimum resources the volume should have.
+- `resources` (Attributes) resources represents the minimum resources the volume should have.
+If RecoverVolumeExpansionFailure feature is enabled users are allowed to specify resource requirements that are lower than previous value but must still be higher than capacity recorded in the status field of the claim.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#resources (see [below for nested schema](#nestedatt--spec--storage--volume_claim_template--status--resources))
-- `selector` (Attributes) A label query over volumes to consider for binding. (see [below for nested schema](#nestedatt--spec--storage--volume_claim_template--status--selector))
+- `selector` (Attributes) selector is a label query over volumes to consider for binding. (see [below for nested schema](#nestedatt--spec--storage--volume_claim_template--status--selector))
-- `storage_class_name` (String) Name of the StorageClass required by the claim.
+- `storage_class_name` (String) storageClassName is the name of the StorageClass required by the claim.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#class-1
 - `volume_mode` (String) volumeMode defines what type of volume is required by the claim.
 Value of Filesystem is implied when not included in claim spec.
-- `volume_name` (String) VolumeName is the binding reference to the PersistentVolume backing this claim.
+- `volume_name` (String) volumeName is the binding reference to the PersistentVolume backing this claim.

 <a id="nestedatt--spec--storage--volume_claim_template--status--data_source"></a>
 ### Nested Schema for `spec.storage.volume_claim_template.status.data_source`

+Required:

+- `kind` (String) Kind is the type of resource being referenced
+- `name` (String) Name is the name of resource being referenced

+Optional:

+- `api_group` (String) APIGroup is the group for the resource being referenced.
+If APIGroup is not specified, the specified Kind must be in the core API group.
+For any other third-party types, APIGroup is required.

+<a id="nestedatt--spec--storage--volume_claim_template--status--data_source_ref"></a>
+### Nested Schema for `spec.storage.volume_claim_template.status.data_source_ref`

 Required: